TheAliceProject/alice3-extra-models/README.md

 # alice3-extra-models

+## Models to expand the Alice gallery

+### Interaction Symbols
+Marks that could be shown above models to express themselves.
+There are various forms to suit individual style.

+### Roads
+Models of two lane roads.
+The joint nextTrackPiece enables them to connect smoothly together.
+Each model has a sequence of numbered joints for the lanes, A1, A2… and B1, B2…

+### Switches
+Buttons and levers with moving parts that can be interacted with

+## Subdirectories

-`/SourceModels` Additional models in importable form - daes and textures
+- `SourceModels` The models in importable form - daes and textures.

-`/ImportedForMyGallery` Model folders that are successful imports of the. source models.
-Any or all of these can be dropped into MyGallery.
+- `MyGallery` Model folders that are successful imports of the source models.
+These can be dropped into MyGallery and used the next time Alice is opened.

+- `SampleWorlds` Demonstrations of the models in action.

+- `Resources` Things used in the building process, such as blender files, alternative representations, or other relevant, but not required files.